JCSnap/JCSnap/README.md

-### Hi there 👋
+### Hi there

-I am Justin Cheah and I am currently a Computer Science and Business Administration undergraduate from the National University of Singapore.
-I am interested in software development!
+I am Justin Cheah and I am currently a Computer Science and Business Administration undergraduate from the National University of Singapore!

 Interested to learn more!